clemsos/mapmakers.space/index.md

 ![NetworkMapping](./uploads/workshop/Hackuarium_WIKI_Network_extracts 15-08-23.png)

-**Organize data** in two separate parts : information dedicated to insiders of the space (users, members, etc.), adn to outsiders (visitors, event participants, etc).
+**Organize data** in two separate parts : information dedicated to insiders of the space (users, members, etc.), and to outsiders (visitors, event participants, etc).
 This is useful to understand the contrast between both, and a difference in discourse and approaches.

 ![NetworkMapping](./uploads/workshop/Network Interview Contextual Data.png)